-In terms of suppliers (including contractors), our top three areas of spend are premises, human resources and IT.
+Our top three areas of spend with suppliers (including contractors) are premises, human resources / services and IT.

-Because we are a global business with global supply chains, we adopt the international law definitions of forced labour1 and human trafficking2 as the most apt for framing our response to modern slavery as part of our Responsible Business strategy and fulfilling our responsibilities under the Act.
-The relevant UK criminal offences are addressed by us accordingly.
+As an international business with global supply chains, we adopt the international law definitions of forced labour and human trafficking to frame our response to modern slavery as part of our Responsible Business strategy and in fulfilling our responsibilities under the Act.
+Relevant UK criminal offences are addressed by us accordingly.

-We have established a working group, reporting to our senior partner and chaired by a partner, comprised of representatives from the following business functions:
+We continue to direct our efforts with regard to modern slavery through a working group, reporting to our senior partner and chaired by the partner responsible for Global Business and Human Rights within the firm, comprised of representatives from the following business functions:

 - Human Resources